 You can insulate exposed coop walls against wind with tough plastic sheeting on the exterior – but remember not to block off the ventilation.
 An even better solution, if your run is in the right place, is to cover the walls of your chicken run instead of the coop.
 This creates a warmer run for day time use, acts as a windbreak, and creates a large area of warmer air that will dissipate slowly, helping to keep the coop warmer overnight.

-8. Install Flat Roosting Poles
+8. Install Flat Roosting Poles to Avoid Frostbite on Chicken Feet

 A common winter chicken care problem is feet.
 Chickens can get frostbitten feet, and it’s painful and unpleasant, and can lead to other problems.
 To stave off frostbite and keep chicken tootsies warm, install flat, wide roosting poles for the winter.
 This lets the chickens hunker down properly and warm their feet with their bodies.